Richmond Delta Youth Orchestra

-The Richmond Delta Youth Orchestra (RDYO) is a respected orchestral training program for young musicians located in Richmond, British Columbia, Canada.
+The Richmond Delta Youth Orchestra (RDYO) is an orchestral training program for young musicians located in Richmond, British Columbia, Canada.
 The RDYO was formerly known as the Delta Youth Orchestra.
 The name was changed in March 2013.
 In September 2014 moved its base to Richmond, British Columbia.
 It previously rehearsed at the Ladner Community Centre, 4734 - 51st Street, Delta, British Columbia.
 The RDYO is sponsored by the BC Youth Music Society (formerly the Delta Symphony Society which is a registered non-profit charity and the society provides this orchestral and chamber music training program for young musicians from ages 5 to 24 years.
 The Orchestra was founded in 1971 by Harry Gomez, Fred Preuss, Charles Glushka, Anita Sleeman, and Aileen Docherty.

 Orchestral divisions

 The orchestral program has several divisions: